MarioWindsor/vaswani-website/projects/augusta.md

     architecture & design.

-    This region primarily houses captive units of major  IT/ ITeS and BFSI companies like IBM, Goldman Sachs, Yahoo, 24x7 Customer, Microsoft, ANZ, Target Corporation, J P Morgan and others
+    This region primarily houses captive units of major  IT/ ITeS and BFSI companies
 siteplan:
   floorplan:
     - title: Ground Floor